Feasta’s activities are based around a number of themes.

 The Climate group has as many members in Britain as it has in Ireland with others around the world.
 It is currently one of the most active groups within Feasta.

-Its work in 2017 has four major strands.
-One of these is the CapGlobalCarbon campaign, which is a proposal for non-governmental actors to create a new global system to (a) make sure the necessary reductions in total global carbon emissions are achieved and (b) do so in a way that reduces inequality.
+Its work in 2017 has three major strands.
+One of these is the CapGlobalCarbon initiative, which is a proposal for non-governmental actors to create a new global system to (a) make sure the necessary reductions in total global carbon emissions are achieved and (b) do so in a way that reduces inequality.
 The system would operate as a back-up to the inter-governmental negotiations.
 A delegation from the group attended the COP-21 summit in Paris in December 2015 and presented a side event there on Saturday 5 December, to mark the launch of the campaign.

 The second, complementary strand is the Climate Litigation Campaign, which follows a similar strategy to the successful recent campaign by Urgenda in the Netherlands: taking legal action to ensure that fossil fuel extraction is capped.
 Feasta climate group members, in collaboration with a number of other organisations are working towards taking legal action against a fossil fuel company for wrongdoing in consequence of their past and present contribution to the already dangerous levels of greenhouse gases that have accumulated in the atmosphere and their plans for unrestrained production in the future.